 One of the characteristics of open source software is that the governing license terms generally allow liberal modifications of the code and distribution thereof to a wide group of companies or individuals.
-We have historically elected to make a core portion of our source code available on an open source basis, and have recently made a move toward source-available licensing.
+We have historically elected to make a core portion of our source code available on an open source basis, and have made a move toward source-available licensing in March 2021.
 The continued availability of our source code, among other things, may enable others to develop new software products or services that are competitive to ours without the same degree of overhead and lead time required by us, particularly if customers do not value the differentiation of our proprietary components.
 It is possible for new and existing competitors, including those with greater resources than ours, to develop their own open source software or hybrid proprietary and open source software offerings, potentially reducing the demand for, and putting price pressure on, our products.
 In addition, some competitors make open source software available for free download or use or may position competing open source software as a loss leader.
 We cannot guarantee that we will be able to compete successfully against current and future competitors or that competitive pressure or the availability of open source software will not result in price reductions, reduced revenue and gross margins and loss of market share, any one of which could adversely affect our business.
+Our use of open source software may also limit our ability to assert certain of our intellectual property and proprietary rights against third parties, including competitors, who access or use software or technology that we have contributed to such open source projects.

-Our decision to license source code to Couchbase Server 7.0 under a source-available license, the Business Source License version 1.1, may harm the adoption of our source code for Couchbase Server 7.0.
+Our decision to license certain source code under a source-available license, BSL 1.1, may harm the adoption of our source code.

-In March 2021, we announced that we will be licensing the source code to Couchbase Server 7.0 under a source-available license, the Business Source License version 1.1, or BSL 1.1.
-Under our BSL 1.1 license, licensees can copy, modify and redistribute the source code for Couchbase Server 7.0 for any non-production purpose.
+In March 2021, we announced that we would be licensing certain source code under a source-available license, BSL 1.1.
+Under our BSL 1.1 license, licensees can copy, modify and redistribute source code for any non-production purpose.
 Our BSL 1.1 license also permits use of our source code in a production deployment so long as the licensee is not creating commercial derivative works or offering or including our source code in a commercial product, application or service.
 After four years, our BSL 1.1 license automatically converts to Apache 2.0, an open source license.
 We believe that the move to BSL 1.1 enables us to fairly and transparently control commercialization of our source code.
-However, BSL 1.1 is not an open source license, which may negatively impact adoption of the source code for Couchbase Server 7.0, reduce our brand and product awareness and ultimately negatively impact our ability to compete.
+However, BSL 1.1 is not an open source license, which may negatively impact adoption of the source code, reduce our brand and product awareness and ultimately negatively impact our ability to compete.